-While setting appropriate investment incentives is critical across the energy infrastructure spectrum, it is the incentives for investment in electrical generation that have generated the most attention and concern, particularly in the post-deregulation environment.
-(See sidebar.)
+While setting appropriate investment incentives is critical across the energy infrastructure spectrum, it is the incentives for investment in electrical generation that have attracted the most attention and concern, particularly in the post-deregulation environment.
+(See sidebar above.)
 Before deregulation, utilities were responsible for serving the existing load and ensuring that there was enough excess capacity to meet customer demands and reliability requirements.
-But because profits were a function of the rate of return on capital investment, rather than expenditures made or efficient performance, utilities had an incentive to adopt more capital-intensive technology and to invest more than may have been socially optimal.
-This worked still well enough as long as demand was growing, as any excess capacity would eventually be absorbed.
-But when the oil crisis and environmental concerns coincided in the 1970s, capacity growth continued despite slowing demand growth, perhaps because utilities and regulators did not realize at first that the demand slowdown would persist.
-Customers ended up bearing the costs of these excess investments, in the form of rate increases.
+But because profits were a function of the rate of return on capital investment, rather than expenditures made or efficient performance, utilities had an incentive to sumers.
+And some customers were threatening to leave the utility-provided system and create their own generators.
+Pressure built on both the wholesale and retail markets to make some changes.

+The groundwork for deregulating wholesale electricity markets had come as early as 1978 with the enactment of the Public Utilities Regulatory Policies Act, and more intensively when the Federal Power Commission (now the Federal Energy Regulatory came with the Energy Policy Act of 1992 and associated regulations issued by the Federal Energy Regulatory Commission.
+The new law and new rules gave FERC the authority to require utilities to allow other wholesale market participants to access transmission lines.
+Utilities also began to divest their generating capacity as part of restructuring deals in which customers received the right to choose their retail power supplier while utilities received the right to charge all customers for the utility's "stranded costs"-the costs remaining on investments made on behalf of customers who would now be able to depart; these costs could not be recovered in a comadopt more capital-intensive technology and to invest more than may have been socially optimal.
+This worked well enough so long as demand was growing, as any excess capacity would eventually be absorbed.
+But when the oil crisis and environmental concerns coincided in the 1970s, capacity growth continued despite slowing demand growth, perhaps because utilities and regulators did not initially realize that the demand slowdown would persist.
+Customers ended up bearing the costs of these excess investments in the form of rate increases.
 One guiding principle of the energy deregulation movement was that by making the market for electrical generation more competitive, investors rather than customers would bear the risk of their investment decisions, and, as a result, the costs to consumers would decrease.